The Government has employment relations expectations for the public sector.

 Te Tauākī Kaupapa Here Ohu Mahi Kāwanatanga Government Workforce Policy Statement

-On 5 May 2021 the Minister for the Public Service issued a Government Workforce Policy Statement (Workforce Policy) setting out the Government's expectations of how it wants the Public Service and most other public sector agencies to effectively manage employment relations.
+On 7 August 2024 the Minister for the Public Service issued a Government Workforce Policy Statement (the Statement) setting out the Government's expectations of how it wants the Public Service and most other public sector agencies to effectively manage employment relations.

 Government Workforce Policy Statement

-Whakaaetanga tōpūtanga, kerēme utu ōrite hoki, whakaaetanga utu tōkeke Negotiating collective agreements, pay equity claims and fair pay agreements
+Whakaaetanga tōpūtanga, kerēme utu ōrite hoki Negotiating collective agreements, and pay equity claims

-The Public Service Commissioner (Commissioner) is responsible for the negotiation of collective agreements, pay equity claims and fair pay agreements in the Public Service.
+The Public Service Commissioner (Commissioner) is responsible for the negotiation of collective agreements, and pay equity claims in the Public Service.
 In practice the powers and functions associated with these roles are delegated to Public Service chief executives.

-The Commissioner’s delegations to Public Service chief executives has been updated through a single delegation instrument for the functions and powers in respect of these three responsibilities in three parts to which the Government Workforce Policy Statement and Pay Guidance are attached.
+The Commissioner’s delegations to Public Service chief executives has been updated through a single delegation instrument for the functions and powers in respect of these two responsibilities.

 He raraunga tautoko Data to support agencies in bargaining